diskerror/Typed/README.md

 * Silently cast assigned data in the most obvious way when input is of a different type.
 * Impliment “toArray” to return a deeply transformed associative array.

+## DateTime and Date
+These two classes have been moved from [Utilities](https://github.com/diskerror/Utilities) and that repository is now considered obsolete.
+These classes add convenience methods to the built-in PHP *DateTime* class.
+This includes the *__toString* method that returns a date-time string formatted for the default MySQL date-time format, and also adds handling of *DateTime* for MongoDB.

 # Classes for autoload
 These next two classes are best thought of as namespaces of functions.
 Class design is used to activate the autoload feature of PHP.